We should not let our fears hold us back from pursuing our hopes.

 Pay Attention to Published Submission Policies.

 If you find galleries that post submission guidelines, you must read them.
 Follow the rules as best you can while keeping the option to cold call them open.
-If they don’t accept submissions, it is bold to proceed, but in such circumstances, you have nothing to lose pitching them if you are confident you are a fit for the gallery.
+If they don’t accept submissions, it is bold to proceed, but in such circumstances, you have nothing to lose pitching them if you are confident you are fit for the gallery.

 Intelligent gallerists rarely refuse uncomplicated ways to check out new artists because they know you never know.
 Snobs who react negatively are a poor fit for your intentions anyway.